Cheap Kilimanjaro Climb: Is It Worth It? What the Price Difference Means (2026)

 $1,800 + 22% chance of another $1,800

 The expected-cost gap is roughly $276 — far narrower than the $600 sticker-price difference.
-That simple calculation also leaves out repeat flights (commonly $800–$1,400 return), lost annual leave that most climbers can’t easily recover, months of sunk training and gear costs that don’t carry over to a second attempt, and the plain disappointment of an avoidable failed summit.
+That simple calculation also leaves out repeat flights (commonly $800–$1,400 return, sometimes more if you’re booking last-minute), lost annual leave that most climbers can’t easily recover, months of sunk training and gear costs that don’t carry over to a second attempt, and the plain disappointment of an avoidable failed summit.

 Want an Itemized Quote to Compare Against What You’ve Seen?